Our Organization

 Our Affiliation With Feeding Tampa Bay

-Feeding Tampa BayThe Community Food Bank is a 501 (c)(3) organization that has executed a contract with Feeding Tampa Bay for the purpose of the logistical transfer of food and grocery product from Feeding Tampa Bay and local food stores.
-The Community Food Bank is identified as a Redistribution Organization, or RDO, to Feeding Tampa Bay.
+The Community Food Bank is a 501 (c)(3) organization that works as a Redistribution Organization, or RDO, for Feeding Tampa Bay for the purpose of the logistical transfer of food and grocery products from donation sites and local food stores.
 Because we both believe that hunger is unacceptable in our nation, we commit ourselves to:

 • Work with unity of purpose toward the common goal of maximizing the provision of safe and nutritious food resources to people in need, and relieving hunger throughout the United States of America.